During the COVID-19 pandemic, I backpacked the 3 Ps of Kosovo. Prishtina, Peja and Prizren

-I based myself at the Arra Hostel in Prizren on the hill overlooking the city, below the Prizren fortress.
-It's run by 2 very enthusiastic and kind brothers.
+I based myself at the Arra Hostel (now closed) in Prizren on the hill overlooking the city, below the Prizren fortress.
+It was run by 2 very enthusiastic and kind brothers.
 I chose it for the view.

 This is now a very important aspect when choosing a place to stay.
 Priorities change when travelling slower in the #NewNormal.

-A cool place to hang out in the evening when it's been 36deg out, with a beer or homemade lemon juice, is the top priority.
+A cool place to hang out in the evening when it’s been 36 degrees out, with a beer.

-Corona is the perfect time for me to be in Prizren.
-It would simply be way too crowded in a normal summer season.
-It hosts numerous festivals in August.
-And this is totally not for me.
-The old normal would be just too noisy for me these days.
+Corona was the perfect time for me to be in Prizren.
+In a normal summer season, Prizren hosts numerous festivals in August.
+Totally not my thing.

 Prizren has 41 mosques, it has catholic churches, Turkish baths, a cathedral, a fortress and a former YUGOSLAV ARMY porn cinema.